2021 Team Navy Road to the Warrior Games

 Sport of the Week #5 - Indoor Rowing

 Rowing machines use up to 86% of your muscles, according to the National Institute of Health.
 Although, it’s typically considered low-impact for the average user, rowing burns serious calories without putting the added stress on your joints.
 It allows you to control the movement and pace.
-Click here to read an overview of indoor rowing’s origins to competition style, here are a list of five facts to know.
+Click here to read an overview of the sport, ranging from indoor rowing’s origins to competition style, here are a list of five facts to know.

 Navy Wounded Warrior hosted the 2021 Navy Team Trials virtually, March 22-May 14, 2021.
 Athletes, including active duty and veteran Sailors and Coast Guardsmen, from across the country competed for a place on Team Navy 2021.
 The competitors went head-to-head in archery, cycling, field, golf, indoor rowing, powerlifting, shooting (precision air sports), sitting volleyball, swimming, track, wheelchair basketball and wheelchair rugby.